Fair Housing Assessment

 Submit a Complaint

-If you are a resident of the City of La Crosse and you believe that you have been discriminated against, you may submit a complaint form with the Human Rights Commission.
+If you are a resident of the City of La Crosse and you believe that you have been discriminated against, you may submit a written complaint with the Human Rights Commission.

-The act of discrimination must have happened inside of the City of La Crosse and within 120 days of the file date.
-If the event occurred more than 120 days previous to the file date, we are unable to act.
-It is important that you file within 120 days of the event.
-The complaint form may be submitted to the office of the La Crosse City Clerk at City Hall (2nd floor), in person or by mail.
-This is the mailing address:
+The act of discrimination must have happened inside the City of La Crosse and within 180 days of the date the Complaint is filed.
+It is important that you file within 180 days of the event.

 400 La Crosse Street